 Taxes related to property ownership in Portugal

-After completing the purchase, there are ongoing taxes and fees associated with property ownership in Portugal.
+After completing the purchase, there are ongoing taxes and fees associate with property ownership in Portugal.
 Here are some of the most common:

 Annual property taxes (IMI)

-IMI is an annual tax based on the tax value of the property.
+IMI is an annual tax base on the tax value of the property.
 The tax rate ranges from 0.3% to 0.8% for urban properties and 0.8% for rustic properties.

 You can IMI tax details cost using IMI Calculator.